amaank404/denver-api/README.md

 ```commandline
 pip install --upgrade mkdocs
 ```
-After installation cd to `./docs/` and run this command `mkdocs build` or if you want to edit `mkdocs serve` and then you can edit any file (any file editid during `mkdocs serve` will be reflected on server every time you save a file)
+After installation cd to `./docs/` and run this command `mkdocs build` or if you want to edit `mkdocs serve` and then you can edit any file (any file edited during `mkdocs serve` will be reflected on server every time you save a file)

 ## Community
 This is a community driven project and accepts pull requests